It is not down on any map; true places never are.Herman Melville, Moby-Dick or, the Whale

 I doubt 3/4″ sugar pine sides or a 5/8” ~ 7/8” thick poplar base would have survived the first drop from a moving truck bed, let alone that incident in Bangkok when what must have been a deranged peg-legged forklift driver pushed the tool chest into the conex box with his fork tips while shrieking “From Hell’s heart I stab at theeee!”
 The madman damaged the toolchest but neither pierced nor cracked it.
 After that, I rechristened it “Moby Dick. “ Harpoon sockets and grog were not involved.

 Differential Expansion & Contraction

 Changes in humidity make wood expand and contract.
-You can ignore this natural tendency, as the plastic puppet people that love MDF do, or even fight it if you enjoy humiliation, but given enough time it will make you look the fool.
+You can ignore this natural force, as the plastic puppet people that love MDF do, or even fight it if you enjoy the taste of bitter humiliation, but given enough time either approach will make you look the fool.
 Better to plan for it if your longevity goals are 200 years.
-If, however, longevity is not important to you, please stop reading this article immediately and get back to the important task of popping bubble wrap.
+If, however, longevity is not important to you, please stop reading this article immediately and get back to the important task of popping that bubble wrap.